jmseo1204/mctd/README.md

 ![MCTD](./assets/MCTD_overview.png)

-Monte Carlo Tree Diffusion (MCTD) is a new framework to improve the inference-time scaling on Diffusion denoising process by combining Monte Carlo Tree Search (MCTS) and Diffusion models.
+Monte Carlo Tree Diffusion (MCTD) is a novel framework that improves the inference-time performance of diffusion models by integrating the denoising process with Monte Carlo Tree Search (MCTS).

 ## Fast Monte Carlo Tree Diffusion (Fast-MCTD)